abatista-planas/abatista-planas/README.md

 <summary>More about me…</summary>

 - ⚡ I love learning new things, especially where science meets code
-- 🌍 Originally from Havana, Cuba, now based in the US
+- 🌍 Originally from Cuba, now based in the US
 - 🎶 I unwind with music, books, and good coffee

 </details>